nzapras/CTF-Challenges/Onions/readme.md

 To recreate this challenge one can follow these steps:

-1. Create your plaintext and apply the caeser shift.
+1. Create your plaintext and apply encoding in the following order: Base16 --> Base32 --> Base64.
 2. Create the challenge on the CTF platform with the ciphertext provided in the challenge.

 This completes the recreation of this CTF Challenge.